jgyy/python-bootcamp/README.md

 # python-bootcamp
-2021 Complete Python Bootcamp From Zero to Hero in Python
+2021 Complete Python Bootcamp From Zero to Hero in Python.

+## Notes
+This repository is meant as my python relearning journey after 1 year of inactivity.